sheltermanager/asm3/src/static/pages/manual/_sources/animals.rst.txt

 -------

 Animal Shelter Manager allows you to track litters as they are born (or come into) the shelter.
-These facilities are used particularly for generating animal figures.
+These facilities are used in particular for generating the monthly animal figures report, where the number of litters on shelter for each day of the month is tracked.

-Mechanism
-^^^^^^^^^

 .. image:: images/litters.png

 The main screen is accessible from :menuselection:`ASM --> Edit Litters`.
 It shows you a list of all currently active litters on the shelter.
-A litter is deemed active whilst any of the animals who were part of it are still on the shelter or if it has an expiry date later than today.
+A litter is deemed active whilst it has no expiry date, or an expiry date later than today.

-If an animal is returned from adoption who was part of an expired litter, the litter will not be resurrected.
+If an animal is returned from adoption who was part of an expired litter, the litter will not be resurrected and it will remain expired unless you manually remove the expiry date.

 The litter holds information about how many animals collectively made it up, who the mother was (if known), what species of animal the litter is and any